wortiz/seacas/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 CMake offers a rich assortment of built-in commands for doing all sorts of things.
-Two of these are the built-in ``MACRO()`` and the ``FUNCTION()`` commands which allow you to create user-defined macros and functions (which is what TriBITS is built on).
-All of these built-in and user-defined macros and functions work exactly the same way; they take in an array of string arguments.
-Some functions take in positional arguments but most actually take a combination of positional and keyword arguments.
+Two of these are the built-in ``MACRO()`` and the ``FUNCTION()`` commands which allow you to create user-defined macros and functions.
+TriBITS is actually built on CMake functions and macros.
+All of the built-in and user-defined macros, and some functions take an  array of string arguments.
+Some functions take in positional arguments.
+In fact,  most functions take a combination of positional and keyword arguments.

 Variable names are translated into their stored values using ``${SOME_VARIABLE}``.
 The value that is extracted depends on if the variable